lior-alafi-work/charts/charts/agent/README.md

 The Sysdig agent uses a file called `dragent.yaml` to store the configuration.

 Using the Helm chart, the default configuration settings can be updated using `sysdig.settings` either via `--set sysdig.settings.key = value` or in the values YAML file.
-For example, to eanble Prometheus metrics scraping, you need this in your `values.yaml` file::
+For example, to enable Prometheus metrics scraping, you need this in your `values.yaml` file::

 ```yaml